AlexanderDotH/VirtualAudioCable-LoopbackSetup/README.md

 # VirtualAudioCable LoopbackSetup

-This is a Auto Loopback device configurator for VirtualAudioCable
+This is an Auto Loopback device configurator for VirtualAudioCable

 ## Disclaimer

-To configure everything correctly, you need to have administration privileges on you Windows environment.
+To configure everything correctly, you need to have administration privileges on your Windows environment.

 ## How to use

-To set the primary Recording device as a loopback device simply enter:
+To set the primary recording device as a loopback device simply enter:

 ```
 VirtualAudioCable-CS.exe set